MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/stores.md

 }
 ```

-Note the `StoreId` passed into the purchase request and how the anticipated `PriceAmount` now matches the 1 Diamond Cost as set above in our store.
+Note the `{{StoreId}}` passed into the purchase request and how the anticipated `PriceAmount` now matches the 1 Diamond Cost as set in our store.

 ## Searching a Store

-Using the `SearchItems` API, one of the properties you can pass in is the `Store` parameter.
-This allows you to search within the context of a store.
+When you use the `SearchItems` API, one of the properties you can pass in is the `Store` parameter.
+This parameter allows you to search within the context of a store.
 In addition to being able to check if an item exists in a particular store, it also can be used to display the overridden prices of the store's items/contents.
 You can also use the `AlternateId` of the store to search for it.

 ```json
 {